curroramos/leetcode_notes/advanced/arrays/prefix_sums.md

 **Disadvantages:**
 - **Space Complexity:** Requires additional space for the prefix sum array.
 - **Limited Scope:** Specifically useful for sum-based queries and problems.

-These notes cover the key concepts, example problems, and applications of prefix sums.
-Let me know if you need more details or have any specific questions!